Tips & Tricks, Teachers, Schools, Anxiety 5 minute read

 Anxiety in the classroom normally filters into daily life for most students.
 By taking the time to help support students to recognise their triggers and symptoms, you’re helping to develop their ability to self-recognise and over time, self-regulate their anxious reactions.

-As we approach the new school year, supporting your students’ return to the classroom doesn’t have to be daunting.
-Arm yourself with the correct knowledge, tools and classroom strategies to manage student anxiety with Smiling Mind's Trauma-informed Practice in Education course.
+Supporting your students’ mental wellbeing doesn’t have to be daunting.
+Arm yourself with the correct knowledge, tools and classroom strategies to manage student anxiety with Smiling Mind's Trauma-informed Practice in Education course—a 10-hour, self-paced program that teaches how to recognise and respond when a child is triggered, creating a trauma-informed learning environment.

 Smiling Mind